Approximate control of the marked length spectrum by short geodesics

 To describe the stable and unstable distances $d_{ss}$ and $d_{su}$, we first recall the stable and unstable manifolds $W^{ss}$ and $W^{su}$ for the geodesic flow have the following geometric description (see, for instance, \cite[p.
 72]{ballmann}).
 Let $v \in T^1 \tilde M$.
 Let $p \in \tilde M$ be the footpoint of $v$ and let $\xi \in \partial \tilde M$ be the forward projection of $v \in T^1 \tilde M$ to the boundary.
 Let $B_{\xi, p}$ denote the Busemann function on $\tilde M$ and let $H_{\xi, p}$ denote its zero set.
 Then the lift of $W^{ss}(v)$ to $T^1 \tilde M$ is given by $\{ - {\rm grad} B_{\xi, p}(q) \, | \, q \in H_{\xi, p} \}$.
 If $\eta$ denotes the projection of $-v$ to the boundary $\partial \tilde M$, then the lift of $W^{su}(v)$ to $T^1 \tilde M$ is analogously given by $\{ {\rm grad}B_{\eta, p}(q) \, | \, q \in H_{\eta, p} \}$.

-Now let $v \in T^1 M$ and $w \in W^{ss}(v)$.
+Now let $v \in T^1 \tilde M$ and $w \in W^{ss}(v)$.
 Let $p$ and $q$ denote the footpoints of $v$ and $w$ respectively.
-Define the stable distance $d_{ss}(v,w)$ to be the horospherical distance $h(p,q)$, i.e., the distance obtained from restricting the Riemannian metric $g$ on $\tilde M$ to a given horosphere.
+Define the stable distance $d_{ss}(v,w)$ to be the horospherical distance between $p$ and $q$, i.e., the distance obtained from restricting the Riemannian metric $g$ on $\tilde M$ to a given horosphere.
 The unstable distance is defined analogously.

 From the above description of $W^{ss}$ and $W^{su}$ in terms of normal fields to horospheres, it follows that the local product structure for the geodesic flow enjoys stronger properties than those for a general Anosov flow given in the first paragraph.
-First, the product structure is globally defined, meaning given $v \in T^1 \tilde M$, the neighborhood $V$ in the first paragraph consists of all vectors $w$ which do not lie on the oriented geodesic determined by $-v$ (see, for instance, \cite{coudenelocprod}).
+First, the product structure is (almost) globally defined, meaning given $v \in T^1 \tilde M$, the neighborhood $V$ in the first paragraph consists of all vectors $w$ which do not lie on the oriented geodesic determined by $-v$ (see, for instance, \cite{coudenelocprod}).
 Second, the bound on the temporal function $\sigma$ can be strengthened: \begin{lem} If $d(v,w) < \delta$, then $|\sigma(v,w)| < \delta$, for all $\delta > 0$. \end{lem}